idep-nter/django-resume/README.md

 As a next step I tweaked a bit html and css file - color change, change in categories, complete revamp of skills section etc.

 At last I deployed the project with AWS and also made a PostgreSQL database there as a default DB for the project.

+EDIT: AWS charged for $60 for using their DB service so I put in on hold for a while. :)